ethersphere/swarm-extension/README.md

 The consequence of this behaviour the dApps which use external bzz.link references in their HTML code and want to available via both bzz.link gateways and private extension connections have to use [Swarm HTML elements](#Swarm-HTML).

-Additinonally, the extension provides an injected library `swarm.bzzLink` to get CID of a swarm content hash (and vica versa).

 ## dApp origin instead of host-based origin

-All Swarm content that the extension renders will be put into _sandbox_ mode even in root level by _Content Security Policy_ headers.
+All Swarm content that the extension renders, without using subdomain, will be put into _sandbox_ mode even in root level by _Content Security Policy_ headers.
 It means dApps will act like a different, distinct webpage from the Bee host that serves those.
 Therefore no traditional _cookies_ or _localStorage_ is available for dApps, but equivalent services of those are.
-(Cookie support is planned in the future, it is possible by this current architecture).

 In order to substitue these traditional stateful behaviours of the applications with something else, the Swarm Extension introduces the `dApp Security Context` as a new abstraction of origins.